twisted/twisted/docs/core/development/policy/test-standard.rst

 The ``test-case-name`` tag will allow ``trial --testmodule twisted/dir/myfile.py`` to determine which test cases need to be run to exercise the code in ``myfile.py`` .
-Several tools (as well as http://launchpad.net/twisted-emacs's``twisted-dev.el`` 's F9 command) use this to automatically run the right tests.
+Several tools (as well as http://launchpad.net/twisted-emacs's ``twisted-dev.el`` 's F9 command) use this to automatically run the right tests.